Nizarel/DevOps_DevSecOps/Scenarios/CredentialScanning/CredScanSearcher.md

 scanners keep growing in order to support all of the industry standard ways that credentials are often represented in code and files related to your project.
-So it is recommended that you review the available searchers and by reaching out to <credscancore@microsoft.com> if you need additional scanners to be added to the tool.
+So it is recommended that you review the available searchers in the [strike docs](https://strikecommunity.azurewebsites.net/articles/4114/credential-scanner-overview.html) and by reaching out to <credscancore@microsoft.com> if you need additional scanners to be added to the tool.

 ## Defining Your Own Searcher

-There are Scnarios that you may want to implement your own searcher in order to identify patterns of secrets that you may be aware of kreeping in to your code and associated files.
+There are Scenarios where you may want to implement your own searcher in order to identify patterns of secrets that you may be aware of creeping into your code and associated files.

 A content searcher is defined as follows and can be saved in an xml file which you can use either in the client side tooling or in the Azure